Keller Watts - Meteorologist

-Keller Watts is a meteorologist for News 2 Louisiana.
+Keller Watts is a meteorologist for WBRZ News 2.
 He joined the WBRZ team in December 2009.

 Born in Batesville, Mississippi, Keller grew up in the Mississippi Delta town of Greenville.
 "The active weather patterns that produce tornadoes in the Southeast sparked my interest at an early age," he says.
 This interest led Keller to enroll in the meteorology program at Mississippi State University where he chased numerous tornadoes and land-falling hurricanes.